asamprabin/electronAndAngular/README.md

 # Adding Elctron to Angular

 Step 1:
-In index.html change the base ref with "." in front
+In index.html change the base ref from "/" to "./" in front
 <base href="./">

 Step 2: